nymarya/SOMBRA/README.md

 In order to describe a scene, specify the filename where the image will be saved inside the `gallery` folder, as well as the objects, and the scene's width and height.

-You can choose a global color for fill and stroke or define it inside the graphic object.
+You can choose a global color for the parameters `fill` and stroke(`color`) or define it inside the graphic object.
 The color is represented by a string with the format `red,green,blue`.

 ```json
 {